Erikson's Theory of Human Development

 - Hence the overlap between the age ranges in the interpretation below.
 Interpretations of age range vary among writers and academics.
 Erikson intentionally did not stipulate clear fixed age stages, and it's impossible for anyone to do so.

 Below is a reminder of the crisis stages, using the crisis terminology of the original 1950 model aside from the shorter terminology that Erikson later preferred for stages one and eight.
 The 'Life Stage' names were suggested in later writings by Erikson and did not appear so clearly in the 1950 model.
 Age range and other descriptions are general interpretations and were not shown specifically like this by Erikson.
 Erikson's main terminology changes are explained below.

 Crisis stages are driven by physical and sexual growth, which then prompts the life issues which create the crises.
 The crises are therefore not driven by age precisely.
-Erikson never showed precise ages, and I prefer to state wider age ranges than many other common interpretations.
+Erikson never showed precise ages.
 The final three (adult) stages happen at particularly variable ages.

 |Psychosocial Crisis Stage||Life Stage||age range, other descriptions|

 |1.
 Trust v Mistrust||Infancy||0-1½ yrs, baby, birth to walking|

 |2.Autonomy v Shame and Doubt||Early Childhood||1-3 yrs, toddler, toilet training|